By Oliver Garside

 To make sure you treat your own health and wellness with the same care you give to your business, give your personal goals the same treatment we recommended in our first tip.

 Get out a sheet of paper and write down four or five things you really want to achieve this year—that have nothing to do with work.
-This can be anything from traveling later in the year to buying a new laptop to joining a social club.
+This can be anything from travelling later in the year to buying a new laptop to joining a social club.

 Once you have these goals in mind, write them down and outline the things you need to achieve them.
 Perhaps you need some additional time off to spend with family, or you require a certain amount of money to pay off an old credit card bill.